v2sCollections/City-of-Dreams/README.md

 ![](https://i.imgur.com/gPWMj46.jpg)[Let There Be Flight](https://www.nexusmods.com/cyberpunk2077/mods/5208?tab=description) by [jackhumbert](https://www.nexusmods.com/cyberpunk2077/users/86010988) Enables a configurable flight system for all vehicles with custom thruster models, visual sound effects, and animations.

 - V can send their vehicle away.
+- V can now purchase all vehicles from the in-game atelier store.
+- V can control vehicle headlights and windows.
+- V can change the brightness and distance of vehicle headlights.
 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.
 - Summon and spawn distances for vehicles decreased.
-- V can now purchase all vehicles from the in-game atelier store.
-- V can control vehicle headlights and windows.
-- V can change the brightness and distance of vehicle headlights.

 ### **Custom Vehicles**

 - Bladerunner 2042 Spinner
 - R34 Nissan Skyline
 - Honda NSX
-- BMW E30
 - Mclaren F1

 ![](https://s11.gifyu.com/images/ezgif.com-resized7db10b055276e56.gif)[Metro System](https://www.nexusmods.com/cyberpunk2077/mods/3560?tab=description) by [NexusGuy999](https://www.nexusmods.com/cyberpunk2077/users/77476393)  Adds a fully useable Metro System, with 19 explorable stations, third/first person view and much more.